luxonis/depthai-hardware/docs/source/pages/guides/realsense_comparison.rst

 Embedded use-case
 #################

-Unlike RealSense, our platform supports booting from flash (`standalone mode <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__) and features a 2-way SPI communication (`SPIOut <https://docs.luxonis.com/projects/api/en/latest/components/nodes/spi_out/>`__, `SPIIn <https://docs.luxonis.com/projects/api/en/latest/components/nodes/spi_in/>`__ nodes).
+Unlike RealSense™, our platform supports booting from flash (`standalone mode <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__) and features a 2-way SPI communication (`SPIOut <https://docs.luxonis.com/projects/api/en/latest/components/nodes/spi_out/>`__, `SPIIn <https://docs.luxonis.com/projects/api/en/latest/components/nodes/spi_in/>`__ nodes).
 Standalone/on-the-edge mode means that you can flash your application to the device, which means that you don't need to have the device connected to a host (RPi/PC/laptop...), more `information here <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__.